eserdem/QuickDemoProject/README.md

 This class connects the data model to the view component, and allocates the UI elements as necessary to achieve correct data visualization.

+# Known Issues
+Below are the known issues of the application
+* Due to a known isssue in QT, usage of TableView component causes the "QML Item: Binding loop detected for property 'width'" message although there is no such dependency loop in width usage in the application.
+Details: https://bugreports.qt.io/browse/QTBUG-50605